damianjankowski/o11y-lab/README.md

 - **Is it responding correctly?**
 - **Is it performing fast enough?**
 - **Is it cost efficient?**

 In a cloud-native world, where serverless architecture are gaining popularity, these questions become even more crucial.
 Without proper design and observability, the advantages of serverless can quickly become pitfalls, resulting in increased costs, degraded performance, security vulnerabilities, and complex debugging scenarios.

 Like many others, I typically rely on cloud-native reference architectures for building my serverless applications.
-However, when it comes to observability, I’ve felt that there is not good enough documentation or best practices for instrumenting serverless with OpenTelemetry and connecting those traces to metrics and logs that can be pulled or streamed from the cloud vendor.
+However, when it comes to observability, I've felt that there is not good enough documentation or best practices for instrumenting serverless with OpenTelemetry and connecting those traces to metrics and logs that can be pulled or streamed from the cloud vendor.

-In this article, I’ll share my **Unified Observability for AWS Serverless Stack GitLab Tutorial**, which showcasesall the lessons learned, from setting up the stack (**API Gateway, Lambda, Firehose, etc.**) using **Terraform**, to instrumenting the code with **OpenTelemetry**, and finally to consolidating all observability signals into a single **Dynatrace** platform.
+In this article, I'll share my **Unified Observability for AWS Serverless Stack GitLab Tutorial**, which showcases all the lessons learned, from setting up the stack (**API Gateway, Lambda, Firehose, etc.**) using **Terraform**, to instrumenting the code with **OpenTelemetry**, and finally to consolidating all observability signals into a single **Dynatrace** platform.

+#TODO
+#add dashboard screenshot

 <img src="img/main.png" alt="">